-With SALCOS® (Salzgitter Low CO2 Steelmaking), we have joined forces with partners from industry and research to lay the foundations for virtually CO2-free steel production.
-Central elements of the concept are electricity from renewable sources and its use in the production of hydrogen by means of electrolysis.
-This green hydrogen will replace the coal we currently use in the conventional blast furnace process.
-This will be possible with the help of so-called direct reduction plants, in which iron ore is reduced to iron directly in the solid state by hydrogen.
-This technology emits water vapor instead of CO2.
+With SALCOS® (Salzgitter Low CO2 Steelmaking), we have laid the foundations for virtually climate-neutral steel production together with partners from industry and research.
+Central elements of the program are electricity from renewable sources and its use in the production of hydrogen by means of electrolysis.
+This green hydrogen will replace the coal that we currently use in the conventional blast furnace process.
+This will be possible with the help of so-called direct reduction plants, in which iron ore is reduced to iron directly in its solid-state using hydrogen.
+With this technology, water vapor is emitted instead of CO2.

-Our program SALCOS® thus pursues the Carbon Direct Avoidance approach, which stands for avoiding the generation of CO2 in steel production from the outset.
-Overall, our approach enables us to reduce CO2 emissions in steel production by over 95%.
+To produce green steel, our SALCOS® program pursues the Carbon Direct Avoidance Strategy, which stands for avoiding the generation of CO2 in steel production from the outset.
+Overall, this will enable us to reduce our CO2 emissions by over 95 %.

-We currently produce pig iron by using coal in our blast furnaces.
-This releases CO2 as a result of the process.
-In direct reduction, on the other hand, iron ore is reduced with the aid of hydrogen.
+SALCOS® plans to use hydrogen for climate-neutral steel production.
+The process behind this can be explained as follows: We currently produce pig iron by using coal in our blast furnaces.
+This process releases CO2.
+With direct reduction, however, iron ore is reduced using hydrogen.
 The hydrogen reacts with the oxygen in the iron ore (iron oxide) directly in the solid state and converts it into sponge iron (almost pure iron).
-Instead of CO2, this technology produces water (H2O), which in turn is reused in the integrated process.
+Instead of CO2, this technology produces water (H2O), which in turn is used in the integrated process.
 In order to be able to process sponge iron further, the porous material is finally melted down together with steel scrap in an electric arc furnace.

-Our SALCOS® technology concept envisages the gradual replacement of our blast furnaces with direct reduction plants.
+Our SALCOS® program envisages gradually replacing our blast furnaces with direct reduction plants.
 The first of these plants could go into operation in 2026.

 How do we produce green hydrogen?